 Fort Worth Weather

 Fort Worth is 30 miles west of Dallas, in north-central Texas.
 As part of the Great Plains, the climate is a mixture of continental and humid subtropical.
 Fort Worth has an annual average temperature of 65.5° F and receives about 35 inches of precipitation a year.

 Fort Worth Transportation

 Fort Worth’s bus system transports visitors and residents from the city to the suburbs.
 With shuttles, rail systems, and trains available, getting from Fort Worth to other airports and cities around Texas is easy.

 Cost of Living in Fort Worth

-The cost of living in Fort Worth is lower than the national average.
-Use the cost of living tools below to help determine how far your current budget will go in Fort Worth.
+The cost of living in Fort Worth is comparable to the national average.
+Fort Worth residents pay slightly less for housing, healthcare, and groceries, and a bit more than average for transportation.
+Considering moving to Fort Worth?
+Use the cost of living tools below to help determine how far your current budget will go.

 Fort Worth Schools